sergiubodiu/sergiubodiu/content/posts/how-to-be-a-trillionaire-crypto-crash.md

 > **"Our website is currently undergoing Price Issues - The Engineering team is aware of incorrect price information appearing on CoinMarketCap.com.
 We are currently investigating and will update this status when we have more information."** - @CoinMarketCap Twitter

 ## How did it feel to be a trillionaire for a couple of hours?
-Crypto traders experienced a moment of joy, followed by confusion, when a glitch caused several data aggregators to briefly display enormous gains for Bitcoin, Ether and other cryptocurrencies.
+Crypto traders experienced a moment of joy, followed by confusion, when a glitch caused several _data aggregators_ to briefly display **enormous gains** for Bitcoin, Ether and other cryptocurrencies [^2].

 The momentary glitch also impacted Cointelegraph’s price indexes.
-CoinMarketCap and several other price indexes showed Bitcoin’s price closing to **$900 billion** as ETH showed over **$81 billion**.[2]
+CoinMarketCap and several other price indexes showed Bitcoin’s price closing to **$900 billion** as ETH showed over **$81 billion** [^3].

 Even prices of cryptocurrencies listed on **Coinbase Global Inc**. briefly went haywire, with many tokens showing astronomical gains, noting that trading wasn’t impacted.
-A few minutes later, Coinbase said it’s still investigating asset price and trade difficulties in _Coinbase Wallet_, which allows customers to manage their crypto assets.
-[3]
+A few minutes later, Coinbase said it’s still investigating asset price and trade difficulties in _Coinbase Wallet_, which allows customers to manage their crypto assets [^4].

 > **"Following the irregularities we observed on our platform this afternoon, despite the issue having been fixed, we will be rebooting our servers as a final step in accordance with our internal remediation plan.
 Apologies for the inconvenience."** - @CoinMarketCap Twitter